 MS is characterized in part by the immune system’s attack on myelin.
 As the myelin degrades, the nerves are vulnerable to damage.
-Scarring, or lesions, can appear on the brain and spinal cord.
+Scarring, or lesions, can appear on the brain, spinal cord, and optic nerve.
 Over time, communication between the brain and the body breaks down.

-DMTs are not effective on secondary progressive MS. For that reason, your doctor may recommend starting DMT treatment early, when these medications can have a notable effect.
+DMTs aren’t effective against SPMS.
+For that reason, your doctor may recommend starting DMT treatment early, when these medications can have a notable effect.

 Although potentially effective, DMTs come with side effects and risks.
 These can range from relatively mild flu-like symptoms and irritation at the injection site to a greater risk of cancer.
 It’s important to discuss these risks with your doctor to fully understand and weigh your options.

 Since diagnosis typically occurs between the ages of 20 and 50, many people have a lot of time left.
 It’s important to consider if making the most of that time means treating the disease and stopping its activity as early as possible.

-Treatment options are limited for those with advanced or progressive MS. DMTs are FDA-approved for the treatment of RRMS.
-Only one drug, ocrelizumab (Ocrevus), is approved for primary progressive MS. However, there is no medication that can repair the damage already caused by MS.
+Treatment options are limited for those with advanced or progressive MS. There are no DMTs approved for SPMS.
+Only one DMT, ocrelizumab (Ocrevus), is approved for primary progressive MS (PPMS).

-This group of people delay treatment, which has negative consequences for their brain health.
-If a person becomes disabled, it’s very challenging, or may be impossible, to recover the abilities they’ve lost.
+This group of people delays treatment, which has negative consequences for their brain health.
+If a person becomes disabled, it’s very challenging, or may even be impossible, for them to recover the abilities they’ve lost.

-It reduces the inflammation and damage to the nerve cells, which cause your disease to worsen.
+It reduces the inflammation and damage to the nerve cells that cause your disease to worsen.
 Early treatment with DMTs and other therapies for symptom management may also reduce pain and help you better manage your condition.